 By Atlanta DUI Attorney Bubba Head

-Bubba Head was hired by a divorced, working mother of three teen children.
+Bubba Head, an Atlanta DUI lawyer. was hired by a divorced, working mother of three teenage children.
 Client was stopped at a safety checkpoint (roadblock) in Johns Creek, GA.
-Because the Client’s breathalyzer test showed a BAC well over the legal limit [0.227 and 0.235], Mr. Head focused on challenging the legality of the Johns Creek police checkpoint.
+Because the Client’s breathalyzer test showed a blood alcohol concentration BAC well over the legal limit [0.227 and 0.235], Mr. Head focused on challenging the legality of the Johns Creek police checkpoint.
 Other issues about the voluntariness of the implied consent tests and the propriety of the field sobriety test [HGN] were also filed, but the DUI checkpoint motion (if granted) would result in a total dismissal of the case.
+Mr. Head was trying to argue that the roadblock was set up illegally, or was staffed illegally.
+We don’t see as many check pints as we did 10 years ago.
+Police departments have cut back on these unannounced events due to budget constraints.
+But to be legally valid a sobriety road block must be pre-planned out by a police supervisor to include location, duration, and safety features like orange cones or lighting.
+The roadblock can not be set up where it will cause undue delays or an accident.
+It cannot be just around a corner.
+You cannot turn around to avoid these police checkpoints.
+A chaser call will track you down.

 The trial judge refused to rule that the DUI checkpoints established by the police officers at Johns Creek on July 3, 2011 and July 4, 2011 were illegal.
 Other Fulton State Court judges, who were asked to review the constitutionality of the DUI checkpoints on the July 4th holiday set up by Johns Creek police had thrown out other cases.
-So, Mr. Head advised Client to permit him to stipulate to a bench trial, based upon the evidence from the pre-trial motion hearing on the constitutional legality of the July 4, 2011 roadblock, top set up an appeal to the Georgia Court of Appeals.
+So, Mr. Head advised Client to permit him to stipulate to a bench trial, based upon the evidence from the pre-trial motion hearing on the constitutional legality of the July 4, 2011 roadblock, to set up an appeal to the Georgia Court of Appeals.
 This is what was done to position the case for an appellate victory, since Mr. Head was convinced that the police checkpoint was illegally established.
+A bench trial means that there is no jury – only a judge decides guilt or innocence.
+Sometimes in cases like these your attorney will have a better outcome if only a judge presides and decides.

-In you have been stopped at a DUI checkpoint anywhere in Georgia, contact Bubba Head for a FREE consultation about your legal rights under Georgia DUI laws, and a review of the applicable sobriety checkpoint written guidelines and the implementation of the warrantless search made at your DUI checkpoint.
+If you have been stopped at a DUI checkpoint anywhere in Georgia, contact Bubba Head for a FREE consultation about your legal rights under Georgia DUI laws, and a review of the applicable sobriety checkpoint written guidelines and the implementation of the warrantless search made at your DUI checkpoint.
+In addition to the roadblock being set up illegally, Mr. Head can also challenge the accuracy of the breath test machine and its calibration, or see if the arresting officer read you the implied consent warning.
 Call Bubba Head at his Atlanta DUI law firm, 1-888-DUI-HEAD, or 1-888-384-4323.

 Call 42-year veteran Atlanta DUI attorney Bubba Head today and get honest answers to all your questions.
 Tell us everything that happened and everything you remember about your DUI arrest.
 The sooner you call us, the better chance we have to win your DUI case and get your charges reduced or dismissed.